Name _____________________________________

 e) only produce or respond to a single hormone at a time

-a) tight junctions between epithelial or endothelial cells
+a) tight junctions between epithelial or endothelial cells4.
+Hormone levels:

 b) electrical and metabolic coordination of cells by gap junctions